Microchip-MPLAB-Harmony/audio_apps/apps/audio_tone/readme.md

 *   Two LEDs (LED0 and 1, only LED0 is used)
 *   WM8904 codec (on board)

-The program takes up to approximately 1% (18 KB) of the ATSAME70Q21B microcontrollerâ€™s program space.
+The program takes up to approximately 1% (18 KB) of the ATSAME70Q21B microcontroller’s program space.
 The 16-bit configuration uses 30% (115 KB) of the RAM (with 15K of that used by the three audio buffers).
 No heap is used.

 The architecture is the same as for the SAM E70 Ultra board configurations; however only the SSC is available.